UWMRO/uwmro.github.io/_pages/checklist.md

 Note: Our septic system is a secret superhero, but its superpowers are limited to naturally occurring materials (and toilet paper).
 Do *not* put wipes or anything else into the system, or else you may experience what life was like before flushing toilets.

+Second Note: Propane should always be kept *outside*.
+If you use the grill it's okay to leave it outside during your stay, but never bring the propane inside the building.

 1. ____ **Log the level of the water tank.** The light to the water tank room is (most inconveniently!) located on the left side of the doorway.
 Measure the water level by opening the valve to the gauge marked "**in.
 H2O**", which is located just above the water pump.
 The clear tubing will also match the level in the tank.

 2. ____ **Prepare heat and air conditioning.** Turn on the furnace with the "Master Control Switch" on the front of the furnace.
 The furnace will heat to 65 degrees, and turn on thermostats in each room.
 If you need more heat, turn the thermostat on (if necessary) and set the heat to your liking.
 If the daytime outside temperature is above about 85 degrees, you can turn on the air conditioner: Uncover the vents in the covered area on the outside of the building (just north of the main entrance) and then turn on the AC circuit breakers.
 Remember to replace the covers before you leave MRO.